As a sales leader, you might be wondering what to do with all that data in your CRM.

 Dashboards can indicate points of friction, holes in the pipeline and areas that need improvement.
 When these problems arise, it’s important to address them quickly.
 Fixing them will help you reach your quota.

-Look at it this way: your revenue target is the goal, sales activities are the path and those challenges are the obstacle.
+If your revenue target is the goal, sales activities are the path to it and these challenges are obstacles along the path.

-For example, response rates have started significantly dropping from your sales emails.
-Here’s how we would tackle this challenge:
+For example, you notice response rates to your sales emails have started dropping significantly.
+Here’s how you might tackle this challenge:

 Look at these as experiments.
 What will happen to outcome X if we do activity A instead of activity B?
 Apply any successful experiments to your future processes.